hendrikboeck/parasite/docs/source/apidocs/pkg_parasite/object.rst

 =====

 Reference for the ``object`` submodule of the ``parasite`` package.
-This submodule contains the :class:`Object` class, which is a generic container for a dictionary Python object.
+This submodule contains the :class:`parasite.object.Object` class, which is a generic container for a dictionary Python object.

 Usage
 =====